110mm Push Fit Soil Pipe Single Socket x3m

 Please note, pipe only orders may incur an additional shipping charge.
 Please call us for a shipping quote.

-Soil pipes are most commonly made from plastic (PVC) as this makes them easy to work with, light weight and cheaper than their cast-iron alternatives that are heavy, expensive and difficult to manage.
-A soil pipe (sometimes known as a vent pipe, stack pipe and waste vent pipe) is the pipe that would usually connect to your pan connector which attaches to your bathroom and would typically run externally down the side of the home or property and connect into the underground sewer system.
+These soil vent pipes are made from plastic (PVC) as this makes them easy to work with, light weight and cheaper than their cast-iron alternatives that are heavy, expensive and difficult to manage.
+A soil pipe (sometimes known as a vent pipe, stack pipe and waste vent pipe) is the product that would usually connect to your pan connector which attaches to your bathroom and would typically run externally down the side of the home or property and connect into the underground sewer system.
 For attaching waste pipe to dispose of waste water in the bath, sink, and appliances.
-Occasionally the soil pipe will run internally, and in this case an air admittance valve will be required to allow air flow into the system when venting air (and thus smell) from being released into the property.
+Occasionally the vent pipe will run internally, and in this case an air admittance valve will be required to allow air flow into the system when venting air (and thus smell) from being released into the property.

-Your Soil Pipes Need an Air Vent
+Soil Vent Pipes Will Need an Air Vent

-Soil Pipes Can Be Run Internally
+Vent Pipes Can Sometimes Run Internally

 NOTE: Remember that if you do go this route, an air admittance valve is essential to the installation.

-Your Soil Pipes Need Connectors
+Your Soil Vent Pipes May Need Connectors

 Special connectors must also be purchased with your pipes so that you can connect them during installation.
 These connectors are called couplers or joiners and are also available to purchase at EasyMerchant.
 It’s imperative that you use an installer or plumber who’s familiar with stack pipes.
 Connecting them can be tricky, but with the right equipment it’s a cinch.
 At EasyMerchant, our 110mm soil vent pipe comes with a socket included.
 So, a coupler will only be needed if you’re cutting the pipe

 Your Soil Pipe Needs to be the Appropriate Height to Meet Building Regulations